-In the first half of the tutorial, I will walk you through how to create an account in AWS and configure your S3 bucket successfully.
+Having non-source controlled assets that live in a folder on a server is not ideal and can lead to data loss.
+Assuming you are sold on the idea let's configure Umbraco.
+In the first half of this tutorial, I will walk you through how to create an account in AWS and an S3 bucket.
 In the second part, we will focus on configuring Umbraco.

 Creating an S3 Account